Maxnor899/fss-clicks-collection/README_click_route_plan.md

 ------------------------------------------------------------------------

-## Supported Click List Formats

--   JSON list of names
+## Supported list of Clicking systems
--   JSON list of objects containing system + coords
--   JSON dictionary mapping system → metadata
--   TXT file (one system per line)

-Coordinates are required for spatial computation.
+-   The analysis/summary.json file produced by the analyze_clicks.py script

 ------------------------------------------------------------------------